small lotus divider graphic on neutral colored background.

 Children are not a single population.
 Nutrient needs vary by age, growth stage, diet, health status, and environment.
 As a result, blanket statements about supplementation often fail to reflect real-world variability.

-At the same time, supplement marketing tends to focus on reassurance—promising to “fill gaps” or “support immunity”—without clearly defining what those gaps are or how often they actually exist.
+At the same time, supplement marketing tends to focus on reassurance, promising to fill gaps or support immunity without clearly defining what those gaps are or how often they exist in a given child's diet.
+Understanding whether supplements are needed requires stepping back from product categories and focusing on risk and context.

-How This Fits Within an Evidence-First Framework
+How This Fits Within an Evidence-First Approach

-This article uses the same evidence-first framework to evaluate pediatric supplementation by considering dietary adequacy, risk factors, and potential tradeoffs—rather than assuming supplements are either necessary or unnecessary.
+This article uses that same evidence-first lens to evaluate pediatric supplementation by considering dietary adequacy, risk factors, and potential tradeoffs, rather than assuming supplements are either necessary or unnecessary.
+For a broader look at how to apply this thinking to a specific supplement decision, see How to Decide Whether a Supplement Is Worth Trying at All.

 What Pediatric Guidance Actually Emphasizes

-Mainstream pediatric guidance generally does not recommend routine supplementation for all children. ¹ Instead, it emphasizes:
+Mainstream pediatric guidance generally does not recommend routine supplementation for all children.¹ Instead, it emphasizes meeting nutrient needs primarily through food,² identifying specific risk factors for deficiency, and using targeted supplementation when appropriate.³

 Dietary Adequacy Comes First